Thinkwise/docs/docs/platform_overview.md

 title: Thinkwise Platform Overview
 ---

-This document gives a high-level overview of the Thinkwise Platform, comprising the Software Factory development environment, the Intelligent Application Manager and the various adaptive user interfaces.
+This document provides a high-level overview of the Thinkwise Platform, comprising the Software Factory development environment, the Intelligent Application Manager, the Indicium Application Tier and the various adaptive user interfaces.

 ![](assets/overview/front.jpg)

 ## Introduction

 **The Thinkwise Platform is an integrated software development environment to develop new software applications and modernize existing applications.
-These applications consist of a database, business logic, user interfaces and, if necessary, data interfaces to other applications.**
+These applications consist of a database, business logic, service tier, user interfaces and, if necessary, data interfaces to other applications.**

-Applications developed within this environment are easily kept up-to-date both  technologically and functionally.
-The productivity of the development process amounts to 0.5 hours per func-tion point where currently the market average for traditional software development is 8 to 10 hours per function point and the market average for other low-code platforms is approximately 2.5 hours per function point (see 6.3).
+Applications developed within the Thinkwise Platform environment are easily kept up-to-date both technologically and functionally.
+The productivity of the development process amounts to 0.5 hours per function point where currently the market average for traditional software development is 8 to 10 hours per function point and the market average for other low-code platforms is approximately 2.5 hours per function point (see 6.3).

 The Thinkwise Platform consists of the following components: